howtographql/howtographql/content/backend/graphql-scala/5-extending_link_model.md

 </Instruction>

-But `H2` doesn't know how to store such type in database, we have to help understand this as well.
+Almost good, but `H2` doesn't know how to store such type in database, so we will instruct it how to store it using built-in types.

 <Instruction>